GrandChampion/CPSC-447/Interactive Views.md

 ### Changing parameters
 * add widget(slider, button, radio button, checkbox, dropdown)
 * effect: if we have widget, what will happen if we click button is obvious for user.
-* disadvantage: use screen space (higher information density)
+* Drawback: use screen space (higher information density)

 ### Changing order of data
 * applied on: table